jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 - A billing enabled google project
 - A Git repo contains your source code
-- Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install) or knew how to [Launch Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell)
+- To install the [gcloud CLI](https://cloud.google.com/sdk/docs/install) or knew how to [Launch Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell)

 ## Steps